| |

 mental health problems."
 Supervisor for behavioral therapy.

-Published works: Joggen
+Published works: Joggen und Laufen für die Psyche.

-und Laufen für die Psyche.
-Ein Weg zur seelischen Ausgeglichenheit
+Ein Weg zur seelischen Ausgeglichenheit (Jogging and

-Balance), 5th edition 2009, editor of Fortschritte
+edition 2009, editor of Fortschritte in Lauftherapie (Advances

-in Lauftherapie (Advances in Running Therapy), as well
+in Running Therapy), as well as publications about addiction

-work and quality assurance in social work. |
+disorders, clinical social work and quality assurance in social

 |